 This isn’t entirely new

 Johan Wahlström told me in November that the Social Democrats have dominated Swedish politics for so long that the parties have forgotten how to form governments that aren’t entirely left- or right-wing.
+Now they are forced to relearn.

 This isn’t entirely bad